 Many cases of cancer are preventable with lifestyle changes.
 Quitting habits like smoking or drinking, or starting new habits like exercising every day is daunting, but it can be helpful to share your goals with friends who can hold you accountable or to take on goals together with your family.
 Once you know what changes you want to make, you can take on your healthier lifestyle one step at a time.

 Support Make-A-Wish During National Cancer Prevention Month

-Cancer and many other life-threatening medical conditions affect children all over the world.
+Cancer and many other critical illnesses affect children all over the world.
 If you would like to make life a little brighter for a child in your community, consider donating a vehicle to Wheels For Wishes benefiting your local Make-A-Wish.
-Make-A-Wish works hard to grant the wishes of children who are facing life-threatening medical conditions.
+Make-A-Wish works hard to grant the wishes of children who are facing critical illnesses.
 A granted wish brings a child more hope, strength and joy during a time when they need it most.